apastagia/BankNote_Authentication/README.md

 Dataset link: https://www.kaggle.com/ritesaluja/bank-note-authentication-uci-data

+**In this project postman is not necessary, you can see your output via any browser.**
 ## Postman

 * Postman is a standalone software testing API (Application Programming Interface) platform to build, test, design, modify, and document APIs.
 It is a simple Graphic User Interface for sending and viewing HTTP requests and responses.